Kostas-999/Practical-tasks-on-UX-UI/workshop_7_8/README.md

 These two tasks helped me understand **how typography defines the visual language of interfaces**.
 I learned how to structure text blocks using proper hierarchy, line height, and kerning to enhance readability.
 By practicing in Figma, I reinforced my ability to apply **font combinations, contrast, and alignment** principles that ensure clarity and usability in UI design.
-This assignment emphasized that typography is not just about text — it is an essential part of the overall **user experience** and **visual communication**.

 ---